What Is Change Management?

 1. Low level of internal buy-in

-Without the support of leadership and the people most affected by the change, your initiative is dead before it even begins.
+Without the support of leadership, the people most affected by the change, and internal change agents, your initiative is dead before it even begins.
 Establish change leaders early on to build internal support.

 2. Poor communication